peerkar/liferay-gsearch/README.md

 # 1 Background <a name="Background"></a>

-This is the Google like search project for Liferay DXP.
+This is the Google like search project for Liferay CE & DXP.
 The code is originally created for the blog series:

  * [Part 1: Creating a google like search](https://web.liferay.com/web/petteri.karttunen/blog/-/blogs/creating-a-google-like-search)
  * [Part 2: Filter by structure and document type](https://web.liferay.com/web/petteri.karttunen/blog/-/blogs/creating-a-google-like-search-part-ii-filter-by-structure-and-document-type)